Chandra Shumsher Jung Bahadur Rana: Rule

 During the 28 years of his rule, Chandra Shumsher held the firm control of domestic as well as the foreign policy of Nepal.
 His ADC (Assistant Deputy Commissioner) was Nar Narayan Shah.
 He went to Britain under the guidance of his ADC.
 Nar Narayan Shah worked as ADC for 20 years.

-After his return from the European tour, he is said to have been embarrassed by the backwardness of his country, so he executed some noteworthy reforms.
-He abolished Sati custom, and made it illegal for a person to be killed for witchcraft.
-He was counseled by Sardar RamMani Acharya Dixit, which further assured him to ban the ritual suicide, and make additional reforms such as abolishing slavery with the money from the treasury of Pashupatinath temple.
+After his return from the European tour, he is said to have been embarrassed by the backwardness of his country, so he executed noteworthy reforms.
+He abolished Sati custom, in which Hindu widow was burned alive on her deceased husband's funeral pyre, and made it illegal for a person to be killed for witchcraft.
+He was counseled by Sardar Ram Mani Acharya Dixit, which further assured him to ban the ritual suicide, and make additional reforms such as abolishing slavery with the money from the treasury of Pashupatinath temple.
 He built the first college of Nepal, Tri-Chandra College in 1975 B.S.
 He established several canals in Terai region and established hospitals throughout Nepal.
 The first railway service in Nepal, Nepal Government Railway from Raxaul to Amlekhganj, started its service in his tenure.
 These reforms, however, were mostly brought for the benefit of his family.

 He was the second Nepalese prime minister to visit Britain and tour Europe after Jung Bahadur Rana.
 In Britain, he stayed in Mortimer house and was entertained by His Majesty Edward VII.
 He also observed naval exercises of British Royal navy and in one of the warships, he met the French President under the arrangement of Edward VII.
 On 24 June, the University of Oxford conferred the honoris causa degree of Doctor of Civil Laws on him.
 On his departure, the Daily Telegraph wrote: During the last few years this country has been visited by an unexampled succession of foreign personages, but none of them has been more interesting and few more important than the Prime Minister of Nepal.
 He provided monetary and military assistance to Britain in the First World War, as a result of which Nepal received a huge sum of monetary assistance and the friendship became even more cordial after the successful conclusion of the Nepal–Britain Treaty of 1923, which recognised Nepal as an independent nation and an ally of the British Empire.